codex-academy/BasicExpressWebApp/README.md

 ```

 Once the database is created execute this SQL command in the database to create the products table.
+Be sure to run this in the newly created my_products database.

 ```
 create table products (